AndrewAnnex/SpiceyPy/docs/ck.rst

 The mini-segments of a type 6 segment need not use the same packet counts, subtypes, clock rates, or interpolation degrees.

-The time coverage of a mini-segment is called a `mini-segment interval.` `  The mini-segment intervals of a type 6 segment have no intervening gaps (gaps may occur only within mini-segment intervals) and overlap only at single points.
+The time coverage of a mini-segment is called a 'mini-segment interval'.
+The mini-segment intervals of a type 6 segment have no intervening gaps (gaps may occur only within mini-segment intervals) and overlap only at single points.
 The stop time of each mini-segment interval is the start time of the next.
 The start time of a type 6